3 Tasty Ways to Eat Salmon Raw

 September 13, 2016 1 Comment

-We're often asked if you can eat our salmon raw.
+We're often asked if you can eat salmon raw.
 The answer is yes!
 As long as you can confirm your salmon was frozen according to the FDA's freezing guidelines, you can eat salmon raw, and it's fantastic.
 It’s our go-to way to prepare salmon for a party.
 The recipes below are simple and most can be prepared ahead of time.
 Knowing the source of your seafood ensures your salmon is safe to enjoy raw, which is why buying direct from the fisherman is the best way to go.

 For the recipes below, you will need to remove the skin from your salmon fillet.
 Here's a video on how to easily skin a salmon fillet.